GREATER WILLIAMSBURG MOVEMENT AT A GLANCE

-Seeking unity of the body ” …that all of them may be one, Father, just as you are in me and I am in you.”
+Seeking the unity of the body that “…all of them may be one, Father, just as you are in me and I am in you.”
 (John 17:21) believing that Jesus “has committed to us the message of reconciliation.”
-(2 Corinthians 5:18)
+(2 Corinthians 5:18).

-Serving the suffering and the oppressed in response to Jesus’ teaching that “…. whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
+Serving those in need in our community in response to Jesus’ teaching that “...whatever you did for one of the least of these brothers and sisters of mine, you did for me.”
 (Matthew 25:40)

 Building the Kingdom in obedience to Jesus’ command to “go and make disciples of all nations…” (Matthew 28:19)

 I'm a paragraph.
 Click here to add your own text and edit me.
 It's easy.

 GWM leadership meets weekly to pray for the flourishing of our community.

 Living in the midst of our history in Colonial Williamsburg, we are reminded where we have been as we plan where we will go.